ngun7/Sentiment-Analysis/Logistic Regression/README.md

 * Apply logistic regression on a natural language processing task
 * Test using your logistic regression
 * Perform error analysis

+We will be using a data set of tweets.